I honestly don't know what else to say so if you've got a question that wasn't answered anywhere else on the profile, ask.

 "You must stay drunk on writing so reality cannot destroy you." -Ray Bradbury

 I'm a jack of all trades.
 I mostly write.
 I also act when I find roles.
 Aside from journalistic works and reviews, I work on a lot of different fiction.
 I might as well see where that takes me.
 I finished a Philosophy Bachelors and an English Literature Masters from Northeastern Illinois University, but my research is ongoing.
-I have started a Library & Information Science Masters at Dominican, through which I'm currently working as a faculty research assistant for two different professors on multiple different projects.
+I am in the last half of a Library & Information Science Masters at Dominican, through which I'm currently working as a faculty research assistant for two different professors on multiple different projects.
+I'm doing digital services work at a university library.
 A group of friends and I developed and self-published a game.
-I've also started dabbling with filmmaking with another group
+I've also started dabbling with filmmaking with another group.

 I also occasionally have friends coming to me asking for advice or help regarding the paranormal.
 So I give what help that I can.